Preetbandgar/respiration-monitoring/README.md

 # This is an ongoing project.
-# Project details, related files, and a Readme with detailed information for this repo are coming soon!
+# Project details, related files, and a Readme with detailed description for this repo are coming soon!
 Stay tuned.